yzjedu/cs151-pa2-csking2/final_design.md

         III. otherwise
             output to user to pick a valid number

-    3. ask user to input if they want to play the game again
+      2. ask user to input if they want to play the game again
+    4. otherwise, output invalid number and to try again
 4. if decision == "no"
     1. output that no game is played
     2. output total losses to the user